Skip to main content

 • Demonstration of a requisite level of research proficiency in Mandarin Chinese

-Interested in China?
-The MCEPA degree may be for you and offers the opportunity to study with world-class scholars on the most important issues relating to contemporary China.
+Asia and the Americas serve as a pivot point for global dynamics, meaning it is more important than ever to understand the economics and politics of one of the major players in the region: China.
+The MCEPA degree offers you the opportunity to study with world-class scholars on the most important issues relating to contemporary China.

 Read More